-The Segway is a Universally Designed technology that was not developed for use by the disabled, but has proven over the last 12 years to be an amazing life changing tool for those with mobility disabilities.
+The Segway is a Universally Designed technology that was not developed for use by the disabled, but has proven since 2004 to be an amazing life changing tool for those with mobility disabilities.
 The Segway is recognized by the Americans with Disabilities Act Title III as a OPDMD or Other Power Driven Mobility Device.

 The Department of Justice goes on to say that OPDMD's must be allowed "unless a particular type of device cannot be accommodated because of legitimate safety requirements.
 Such safety requirements must be based on actual risks, not on speculation or stereotypes about a particular type of device or how it might be operated by people with disabilities using them".
 People with disabilities have the right to chose the device that best suits their specific disabilities.

 What is the difference between Title II and Title III?

 Title II is enforced by Department of Justice Civil Rights Division, the Federal Railroad Administration, and the U.S. Department of Transportation.

 Title II of the ADA prohibits discrimination against qualified individuals with disabilities in all programs, activities, and services of public entities.
 It applies to all state and local governments, their departments and agencies, and any other instrumentalities or special purpose districts of state or local governments.
 It clarifies the requirements of section 504 of the Rehabilitation Act of 1973, as amended, for public transportation systems that receive federal financial assistance, and extends coverage to all public entities that provide public transportation, whether or not they receive federal financial assistance.